 November 2017: A four-year-old girl of a reputed school in Kolkata returned home with blood-stains on her uniform and was reportedly crying.
 The parents then rushed to the SSKM hospital with the child, where doctors told the parents about the sexual assault.

 Back in November 2014, a six-year girl was assaulted in the same school.
 An outsider was blamed last time.
 This time, the enemy was within.

 One thing stayed constant.
 No CCTV at the school then.
 No CCTV now.

-December 2017: After GD Birla, A staff member of Kolkata’s MP Birla Foundation Higher Secondary School was arrested for the sexual assault of a three-year-old twice earlier this year.
+December 2017: A staff member of another reputed school of Kolkata was arrested for the sexual assault of a three-year-old twice earlier this year.
 The girl’s parents claimed that the incidents had happened in June and September and the school had not taken any action.

 I am a mother of two kids.
 My elder one is already in a school.
 I got really scared after those incidents.
 I researched for the last 1 year and found so many such cases in private schools.
 Most of them happened in the pre-primary section (3-6 years).